Opzet/SoftwareLicenseManager/README.md

 https://www.tipsandtricks-hq.com/software-license-manager-plugin-for-wordpress

+Install Wordpress Plugin: Software License Manager Version 4.0 | By Tips and Tricks HQ - Dashboard

-Install Wordpress Plugin: Software licence manager plugin Version 1.0 | By Aaron Bowie (We are AG)
+Install Wordpress Plugin: Software licence manager plugin Version 1.0 | By Aaron Bowie (We are AG) - Auto gen license

 This is an __updated version of Woocommerce Software License Manager By Omid Shamlu__ to work with the latest WooCommerce (3.0+)
 Features